Louis Valcke

-Louis Pierre Alphonse Valcke (22 December 1857 – 16 March 1940) was a Belgian viceroy and soldier.
+Louis Pierre Alphonse Valcke (22 December 1857 – 16 March 1940) was a Belgian soldier, explorer, and colonial administrator.

 Early years (1857–1880)

 Louis Pierre Alphonse Valcke was born in Bruges on 22 December 1857.

 His parents were Liévin-Pierre Valcke and Clémence d'Ongena.

 He studied at the Bruges Atheneum, then entered the Military School on 1 December 1874.

 He was promoted to lieutenant on 1 January 1877.

 On 27 February 1878 he was assigned to the engineers regiment in Antwerp.

 In 1880 Valcke was seconded by the Military Cartographic Institute (Note: Military Cartographic Institute (Institut cartographique militaire) was used as a method of assigned Belgian army officers to the service of the king in establishing what would become the Congo Free State.) and assigned to the Upper Congo Studies Committee.

 He was charged by the king to study how best to reach the center of Africa, and advised the king to abandon the idea of entering via the Indian Ocean.

 At the end of July 1880 the king authorized Valcke to enter the Congo Basin via the Atlantic.

 He asked Valcke to maintain complete secrecy about the proposed enterprise, and to be patient and flexible with Henry Morton Stanley, whom he described as being a brilliant explorer and energetic organizer, but with a difficult and ambititious character.